 Reforming the Canadian Environmental Protection Act: The assessment and regulation of toxic substances should be equitable, precautionary, and evidence-based.
 Brief to the Standing Committee on Environment and Sustainable Development, 3 June 2016.

-Research Interests: Environmental Law & Justice, Gender and Environmental Health, Toxic Substances Regulation, Pollution, and Feminist Theory of the Body
+Research Interests: Environmental Law & Justice; Extractivism; Indigenous Law and Jurisdiction; Gender and Environmental Health; Toxics Regulation; Pollution; and Feminist Theory of the Body.

 Graduate Research Supervision (LLM, PhD): Professor Scott is particularly interested in supervising critical projects employing community-based participatory methods in the areas of environmental law and justice, resource extraction and Indigenous resistance, gender and environmental health, and imagining alternative legal futures in the green economy.